Firedrop-wolf/douban-extension/README.md

 2. Better UI for interaction
 3. Add Tests (I hate writing tests but they're important)
 4. Add Icon(so that it can be published to the store)
+5. Support i18n
-5. Add Options Page
+6. Add Options Page
-6. Publish to Chrome Web Store
+7. Publish to Chrome Web Store

 ## Disclaimer
 There is no warranty, expressed or implied, associated with this extension.
 Use at your own risk.